Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Level of evidence: 3di

-Surveillance of pheochromocytomas
+Surveillance of PHEOs

 Surgical resection is an important tool for managing PHEOs in individuals with VHL.
-It is important that all patients have detailed endocrine evaluations and preoperative alpha-blockades prior to surgical resection of PHEOs.
+It is important that all patients have detailed endocrine evaluations and preoperative alpha-blockades before surgical resection of PHEOs.
 Medications are often initiated and carefully titrated prior to surgery to prevent potentially life-threatening cardiovascular complications.
 For more information, see the Preoperative management section in Genetics of Endocrine and Neuroendocrine Neoplasias.

-PHEOs in patients with VHL may have different management than in individuals with sporadic tumors or other hereditary cancer syndromes.
-The incidence of bilaterality and multifocality is nearly 50%, and historically many patients underwent bilateral adrenalectomy and required lifelong steroid replacement.[
+PHEOs in patients with VHL may be managed differently than in individuals with sporadic PHEOs or other hereditary cancer syndromes.
+Since PHEOs are multifocal and bilateral in individuals with VHL nearly 50% of the time, many patients have undergone bilateral adrenalectomy and have required lifelong steroid replacement.[

-Workup and imaging
+Workup and imaging for pancreatic manifestations

-Pancreatic cysts are benign and rarely require any intervention.
-Pancreatic cysts in VHL demonstrate no enhancement in imaging and have no malignant potential regardless of size.
-Diffuse cystic disease rarely affects endocrine function.
-Infrequently, cystic replacement of the normal pancreas can lead to loss of exocrine function.
+Pancreatic cysts are benign and rarely require intervention.
+Pancreatic cysts in VHL do not show enhancement on imaging and do not have malignant potential, regardless of size.
+Diffuse cystic disease of the pancreas rarely affects endocrine function.
+Infrequently, cystic replacement of the normal pancreas can lead to a loss of exocrine function.
 When bloating, cramping, diarrhea, or abdominal pain occurs with fatty meals, enzymatic studies on the stool could be employed to determine if exocrine supplementation is indicated.
-Solid or mixed pancreatic lesions require specialized evaluation and treatment as they may represent cystadenomas or pancreatic NETs.
-The majority of pancreatic NETs are nonfunctional but laboratory evaluation with biochemical markers such as chromogranin A could be considered during the workup or during follow-up.
-Imaging evaluation with a contrast-enhanced CT or MRI are both excellent modalities to characterize pancreatic lesions.
-Gallium Ga 68-DOTATATE PET/CT has also been used in the detection of VHL-associated tumors.[
+Solid or mixed pancreatic lesions require specialized evaluation and treatment because they may be cystadenomas or pancreatic NETs.
+Most pancreatic NETs are nonfunctional, but laboratory evaluation with biochemical markers, such as chromogranin A, could be considered during the workup or follow-up.
+Imaging evaluation with a contrast-enhanced computed tomography (CT) or magnetic resonance imaging (MRI) are both excellent modalities to characterize pancreatic lesions.
+Gallium Ga 68-DOTATATE positron emission tomography (PET)/CT has also been used to detect VHL-associated tumors.[

 Surveillance of pancreatic manifestations

-Treatment of retinal hemangioblastomas
+Interventions for retinal hemangioblastomas

 Treatment of retinal hemangioblastomas includes laser treatment, photodynamic therapy, and vitrectomy.
 Efforts have also been made to use either local or systemic therapy.

-Case reports of intravitreal treatment with bevacizumab resulted in stabilization for over 2 years in one case report,[
+Intravitreal treatment with bevacizumab resulted in stabilization of retinal capillary hemangioblastomas for over 2 years in one case report [

 Surveillance of CNS hemangioblastomas

-Radiation therapy
+Radiation therapy for CNS hemangioblastomas

-Patients with VHL often require multiple local treatments for their disease manifestations.
-Recurrent surgical intervention contributes to morbidity and can often cause irreversible damage to affected organs.
-This can result in a permanent loss of function in the following organs: visual impairment (retina), chronic kidney disease (kidney), adrenal insufficiency (adrenal glands), diabetes and pancreatic exocrine deficiency (pancreas), and neurologic complications such as motor or sensory deficits (brain and spine).
-Researchers have sought a systemic therapy option that can reduce or eliminate the need for local interventions.
-Understanding the biology of VHL has led to the development of targeted therapies that interfere with the downstream signaling cascade that is associated with tumorigenesis.[
+Researchers have sought a systemic therapy that can reduce or eliminate the need for local interventions.
+Understanding the biology of VHL has led to the development of targeted therapies that interfere with the downstream signaling cascade associated with tumorigenesis.[

-Research targeting downstream consequences of HIF upregulation (due to inactivation of the VHL gene) have only had modest success.
+Research targeting downstream consequences of HIF upregulation (due to inactivation of the VHL gene) have had only modest success.
 Hence, recent efforts have focused on targeting direct consequences of VHL loss.
 Multiple studies have demonstrated that multiple HIF molecules differentially regulate tumorigenesis, with HIF2 being the most critical mediator.[

-VHL in Pregnancy
+VHL Management During Pregnancy

 Two studies have examined the effect of pregnancy on hemangioblastoma progression in patients with VHL.[